10-Q 1 gbio-20240930x10q.htm 10-Q

 16,529

 In connection with the RIF, affected employees were eligible to receive one-time severance benefits, including cash severance, temporary healthcare coverage, to the extent they were eligible for and elected such coverage, and transition support services, subject to each such employee entering into an effective separation agreement, which included a general release of claims against us.
-We offered a retention bonus to certain affected employees if such employees remained in
+We offered a retention bonus to certain affected employees if such employees remained in continuous employment with us through their respective separation dates and executed a general release of claims against us.

-Below is a summary of accrued restructuring costs recorded and included in accrued expenses and other current liabilities during the year ended March 31, 2024:
+Below is a summary of accrued restructuring costs recorded and included in accrued expenses and other current liabilities during the year ended September 30, 2024:

 (in thousands)